Brandawg93/homebridge-nest-cam/README.md

 12. Click on the last `issue_jwt` call.
 13. In the Headers tab, under Request Headers, copy the entire `x-goog-api-key` (do not include the `x-goog-api-key:` name).
 This is your `"apiKey"` in `config.json`.
 14. Do not log out of `home.nest.com`, as this will invalidate your credentials.
 Just close the browser tab.

+#### options
+Extra options can be enabled/disabled depending on which switches and sensors you would like to see in the Home app.
+Here are the current list of available options:
+- motionDetection: enable/disable the motion sensor
+- streamingSwitch: enable/disable the ability to turn the camera on or off

 ## Join the Discord
 Unfortunately, there is no way for me to test every subscription, camera type, and feature.
 If you would like to help me test new features and enhancements, join the [Discord Server](https://discord.gg/E6dnwsE) and let me know what you would like to test.
 Also, if you have general questions or support, feel free to [ask in the server](https://discord.gg/e7bPJnJ).